gnowoel/gnowoel.github.io/_posts/2015-10-18-gulp-streams.markdown

 });
 {% endhighlight %}

 Since the plugins are chainable with the [`pipe()`](https://nodejs.org/api/stream.html#stream_readable_pipe_destination_options) method, even the most complicated task can be composed this way.
-As an example adapted from Gulp [README](https://github.com/gulpjs/gulp/blob/1ab1d2ad9ece791cf19b80c8f13fd02b05949a1e/README.md#sample-gulpfilejs), suppose we want to transpile some CoffeeScript files, then minify them, and also concatenate them into one production-ready script.
+As an example adapted from Gulp [README](https://github.com/gulpjs/gulp/blob/1ab1d2ad9ece791cf19b80c8f13fd02b05949a1e/README.md#sample-gulpfilejs), suppose we want to transpile some CoffeeScript files, then minify them, and lastly concatenate them together as a single production-ready script.
 We could chain the [`gulp-coffee`](https://www.npmjs.com/package/gulp-coffee), [`gulp-uglify`](https://www.npmjs.com/package/gulp-uglify) and [`gulp-concat`](https://www.npmjs.com/package/gulp-concat) plugins as below:

 {% highlight javascript %}
 var coffee = require('gulp-coffee');